Salah times: Dhuhr (midday)

 The time interval for offering the Zuhr or Dhuhr salah timing starts after the sun passes its zenith and lasts until call for the Asr prayer is given.
 This prayer needs to be given in the middle of the work-day, and people normally make their prayers during their lunch break.

-Shia differs regarding the end of zuhr time.
-Per all major Jafari jurists, the end of dhuhr time is about 10 minutes before sunset, the time that belongs exclusively to asr prayer.
-Dhuhr and asr time overlap, apart from the first 5 minutes of dhuhr, which is exclusively delegated for it.
-Asr prayer cannot be offered before zuhr in the zuhr time.

 Asr (afternoon)

-The Asr prayer starts when the shadow of an object is the same length as the object itself (or, according to Hanafi school, twice its length) plus the shadow length at zuhr, and lasts till sunset.
-Asr can be split into two sections; the preferred time is before the sun starts to turn orange, while the time of necessity is from when the sun turns orange until sunset.
+Asr salat is the third of the obligatory prayers that Muslims offer daily.
+It is also known as “middle prayer."
+The Asr prayer starts when the shadow of an object is the same length as the object itself (or, according to Hanafi school, twice its length) plus the shadow length at Dhuhr, and lasts till the start of sunset.
+Asr can be split into two sections; the preferred time is before the sun starts to turn orange, while the time of necessity is from when the sun turns orange until 15 minutes before Maghrib.

-Shia (Jafari madhab) differs regarding start of asr time.
-Per all major Jafari jurists, start of asr time is about 5 minutes after the time of sun passing through zenith, that time belongs exclusively to dhuhr prayer.
-Time for dhuhr and asr prayers overlap, but the zuhr prayer must be offered before asr, except the time about 10 minutes before sunset, which is delegated exclusively to asr.
-In the case that the mentioned time is reached, asr prayer should be offered first (ada - on time) and dhuhr (kada - make up, late) prayer should be offered after asr.

 Maghrib (sunset)

-The Maghrib prayer begins when the sun sets, and lasts until the red light has left the sky in the west.
+The Maghrib prayer begins, when the sun sets, and lasts until the red light has left the sky in the west.